cmb69/audio_xh/README.md

 As Audio_XH provides no such facility, you have to upload your audio files to the configured media folder via FTP, the file browser or [Uploader_XH](https://github.com/cmb69/uploader_xh).
-Each audio file has to be uploaded as MP3 (.mp3) *and* Ogg Vorbis (.ogg) version;
+Each audio can be uploaded in multiple formats;
-both files have to be in the same folder and have the same name.
+all these files have to be in the same folder and have the same basename.

 To present an audio player on a page, just insert the following plugin call: